tatliHU/memewebsite/README.md

 AWS region of your S3 bucket
 - S3_BUCKET\
 AWS S3 bucket name for storing the images
-- SENDER_EMAIL\
-Sender email mail configured in your Amazon SES for registration verification emails
 - POSTGRES_HOST\
 Your database server URL
 - POSTGRES_PORT\